KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - The only way to break the shield is killing or exiling the Squire.
-- Murder attemp sound will be hear by the shielded player, Squire, Sheriff, all Impostors and all Rebels.
+- Murder attempt sound will be hear by the shielded player, Squire, Sheriff, all Impostors and all Rebels.
 - He can't shield himself.

 -----------------------